It might be a stretch to call public Wi-Fi essential to efficiently conducting business. But not by much.

 “Wi-Fi networks and Bluetooth connections can be vulnerable points of access for data or identity theft,” the FCC warns.
 “Fortunately, there are many ways to decrease your chances of becoming a victim.”

-- If you connect your mobile phone to a rental car, the phone's data might get shared with the car.
+If you connect your mobile phone to a rental car, the phone's data might get shared with the car.
 Be sure to un-pair your phone from the car and clear any personal data from the car before returning it.
-Take the same steps when selling a car that has Bluetooth.

 Businesses have their hands busy just protecting wired networks.
 Adding mobile and wireless networks to the mix adds significantly to the challenge.